Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle

 - Include a statement that lactating dairy cattle are both free from and have not been exposed to a known contagious and infectious disease.

-- Individual Official ID requirements for the CVI:
+- Individual Official ID requirements:

 - The following are official ID: